laurenpearly/IST412/README.md

 ### User Interface Design Patterns

-- **Alternating Row Colors:** Implemented in the UserView class to display assignments in a table.
+- **Erik - Alternating Row Colors:** Implemented in the UserView class to display assignments in a table.
 - **Navigation Tabs:** intert details of where implemented
 - **Notifications:** intert details of where implemented
 - **Password Strength Meters:** intert details of where implemented